Vjattich/route-builder/README.md

 # route-builder
 An app that solves TSP problem throught the given points

+to get ur points i used - https://overpass-turbo.eu/#

+to look at my path i used - https://geojson.io/

 # build
 mvn clean install (have idea config already)